 Section 1.
 Application for Approval for Sale, Transfer, or Lease: The Board may promulgate procedures for application for ownership, tenancy and occupancy.
 Written application for such approval of all potential owners, tenants, or occupants shall contain such information as may be required by application forms promulgated by the Board and shall be accompanied by a non-refundable fee as required by regulation of the Board.
 This fee may be up to the maximum amount allowed by Florida law.

 The application and approval must take place before close of any transfer or occupancy is permitted.
-The Board shall have the authority to perform reasonable credit and criminal background checks on all proposed purchasers, tenants, and occupants, and may deny sale, lease, occupancy, or other transfer based on the results of such background checks in accordance with the Board’s standards.
+The Board shall have the authority to perform reasonable credit checks on all proposed purchasers, tenants, and occupants, and may deny sale, lease, occupancy, or other transfer based on the results of such background checks in accordance with the Board’s standards.
 All residents must register with the Association’s office within thirty (30) days of occupying the Lot.

 Section 2.
 Leases: An Owner shall not lease his Lot without the prior written approval of the Board as required above.
 Lessees shall not become members of the Association, but shall have the ability to utilize Association property subject to the Association’s restrictions.
 A lessee may not sublease without Board approval.
 In the event that a proposed lease is disapproved, the Association shall have no obligation to provide alternative or substitute tenants.
 The Association shall have the authority to require all Owners leasing Lots to provide copies of the proposed or executed Lease.
 All Owners shall provide copies of the Association’s restrictions and rules and regulations to the tenant/occupants prior to occupancy, and all leases shall be deemed to include a provision requiring the tenant and all occupants to comply with all Association restrictions.
 Any occupant or guest that occupies a Lot for more than thirty (30) days within a twelve month period while the owner is not simultaneously occupying the Lot shall be deemed to be a tenant and shall be subject to all application and approval requirements regardless of whether there is a written or oral lease agreement.